Lenna-Robotics-Research-Lab/LMR-MCU-Board/README.md

 ### System Identification

 <p align="justify">
-First step is to calculate motor transfer function, a process carried out in MATLAB SIMULINK.
+First step is to calculate motor transfer function, a process carried out in MATLAB Simulink.
 This step is essential for the subsequent design of a controller that will facilitate the robot's ability to reach desired speeds.
 The preliminary code for this process can be accessed in the simulation branch, where the MATLAB files are also included.
 To establish a connection between the Microcontroller Unit (MCU) and the computer, The robots USB to Serial interface is utilized.
 The identification process was made possible through the use of MATLAB's SLDRT (Simulink Desktop Real-Time) tool.<p>

 ### Controller Design